 Note: Please check the latest COVID-19 travel guidelines for international visitors before planning your wedding in Denmark.

-2) Step by step guide to get married in Denmark as an international couple
+2) Step-by-step guide to getting married in Denmark as an international couple

 As always, your mileage may vary – this guide is based on my own experience as an Indian citizen living in Germany for several years and marrying a German citizen in Denmark.
 You may not go through the exact same steps or be asked for these exact documents, but this should give you a rough idea of the entire process.

 2.1) Find an agency for getting married in Denmark

 Start by getting in touch with an agent specialising in organising marriage in Denmark for international couples.
 There are plenty of agencies that can take up the entire organisation and official communication with Danish administrative offices.

 We used the services of Getting Married in Denmark (GMiD).
 GMiD has rave reviews everywhere, and even though we were sceptical initially, their reviews definitely looked legit.
 They offer several packages depending on the couple’s requirements and budget.
 We went for a ‘Complete Package with Apostille service‘ where their team took over every communication with Danish authorities and us.

 Seriously, we didn’t have to lift a finger, well except to check their email updates regarding our application.

 The entire process from booking their services to getting our marriage approval took only about FOUR weeks.
 It was much quicker than we had expected.
 Getting the documents prepared was also a breeze and very uncomplicated.
 GMiD’s team guided us through it thoroughly and all our questions were swiftly replied to.
 Similarly, our Apostille certificate was in our hands SIX days after we got married.
 We felt like we were in good hands all the time.